 An example: Sandra leaves school without any qualifications, she lands a part-time job in a clothing retailer, eventually converting it into full-time employment.
 Her retailer closes stores and makes Sandra and her colleagues redundant.
 No retailers are hiring as the sector is struggling.
 She applies for entry-level jobs in other sectors but gets rejected because she has no sector experience on her CV.
 She remains unemployed.

-Companies who continue to use prior experience as the main predictor of job suitability will not provide people like Sandra with opportunities.
+Companies that continue to use prior experience as the main predictor of job suitability will not provide people like Sandra with opportunities.
 As a result, those who happen to have worked in a challenged industry sector will become stuck and remain unemployed.

 There are so many options outside of CV-based hiring that will make you and your hiring managers’ lives better.
 Work sample style assessments that reflect the skills and behaviours required to succeed in the job are a good place to start.
 Choose a partner that allows you to customise them to your unique work environment and give candidates information about what to expect in the job.
 Obviously, if you’re processing applications at scale then you’ll need to do that automatically online.